 The benefits of exercise are many, and a strong, healthy body is important at any age.
-You don't have to workout 4 hours a day either.
+You do not have to workout 4 hours a day either.

 -Twenty minutes or so of moderate exercise every day, (Or 40 minutes every other day) with a couple of days a week to do some muscle strengthening, and you'll be one healthy individual.

-You can't always prevent flu, but the healthier you are, the less severe the symptoms will be, should you find yourself infected.
+You can not always prevent flu, but the healthier you are, the less severe the symptoms will be, should you find yourself infected.

 This may sound rather simple, but many of us spend most of the day inside at work (especially in winter), rarely getting outside during the week.

 -Try to fit in some exercise time outside when possible.
 Clean, fresh air with plenty of oxygen, it can really work wonders for the body, and clear the mind.

 The vitamin D from all that great sunshine does not hurt either.